 Venus In Cancer Is Here & It’s Time To Harness Your Emotions

 The dreamiest part of the season is upon us!
-Think long walks on the sand, midnight kisses with your boo, and never ending cuddles.
+Think long walks on the sand, midnight kisses with your boo, and never-ending cuddles.
 Venus in Cancer is bringing it all and more from July 30th to August 25th, and it’s about time!
-We could use some summer lovin’.
+We could use some extra lovin’.

 Not only the planet of love, Venus also allows us to understand how we align in all kinds of relationships and navigate social dynamics.
 Venus represents trends, fashion, music, aesthetics, artistry, emotions, taste, and sensual desires.
 Therefore, it plays a vital role in connecting with ourselves, others, and the world around us.
 Venus is the goddess of fun, so each of its transits is an opportunity to have a good time and experience life to its fullest.